sysgears/apollo-universal-starter-kit/README.md

 cd apollo-universal-starter-kit
 ```

+**NOTE**: The master branch is not recommended for development.
+Use it at your own risk.

 **NOTE**: If you're going to use Windows to develop with Apollo Universal Starter Kit, you need to additionally enable
 symlinks _before_ you run the project.